HIP-1137: Block Node discoverabilty via on chain registry

 /**

-* A transaction to remove a discoverable node from the network address
+* A transaction to remove a registered node from the network address

 * book.